Thiggel/Monotonic-Early-Exit/blogpost.md

 In this equation, $\mathbf{H}_S^i$ denotes the hidden state in the shallow module (before the early exit point), and $\mathbf{H}_D^{m(i)}$ denotes the corresponding hidden state in the deep module (after the early exit point).
 The mapping $m(i)$ can take various forms:

 [Usually the last layer of the shallow module is mapped to the last layer of the deep module and so on.]

+## 2. Our Investigations Into the Inner Workings of Early Exiting

 ### Do Early-Exiting Networks Behave Monotonically?